Director's Teaching Prize 2014-2015

-The Director’s Teaching Prize has been established in order to recognize excellence in teaching and the promotion of learning within the School.
-With the academic year 2013/14 the Prize is given a new form.
-The School namely recognizes the need to celebrate achievements in the field of innovation in learning and teaching, as well as to acknowledge teaching and teaching-related scholarly and/or creative activities.
-The nominations will be accepted for the following four prize categories:
+The Director’s Teaching Prize has been established in order to recognise excellence in teaching and the promotion of learning within the School.
+The School recognises the need to celebrate achievements in the field of innovation in learning and teaching, as well as to acknowledge teaching and teaching-related scholarly and/or creative activities.
+Nominations will be accepted for the following four prize categories:

 The award is intended for a member of staff who makes a significant contribution to innovation in curriculum design, assessment, content or delivery.
 Such teacher enhances the student learning experience by using imaginative ways of teaching and is creative in including new media support into their lectures, seminars or tutorials.

-The award is intended for a member of staff who promotes motivating, inspiring and stimulating learning and it is aimed to recognise and reward members of staff who have had exceptional impact on the student learning experience Such teacher is committed to the student learning and recognizes the diversity of learners' needs.
+The award is intended for a member of staff who promotes motivating, inspiring and stimulating learning and it is aimed to recognise and reward members of staff who have had an exceptional impact on the student learning experience Such a teacher is committed to student learning and recognises the diversity of learners' needs.

 Graduate Teaching Assistants and Teaching Fellows